philipdavey/philipdavey.github.io/_pages/cpu.md

 - Give a brief overview here of the project

-## Main Parts of a CPU
+## CPU Architecture

-- talk about CPU architecture
+- overview
-- have a block diagram explaining it
+- have a block diagram

 ### Control Unit (CU):